 - historic maps

 - trade directories

 You can browse an online version of monument data from York’s HER via Heritage Gateway which can also be used to access data from North Yorkshire and the North Yorkshire Moors.
 Heritage Gateway should not be used as a substitute source of information by those conducting commercial archaeological work.

 The 'City of York HER' does not cover the North York Moors, Yorkshire Dales or areas under North Yorkshire County Council control.

 Read our HER information policy before requesting a data search.

-Zoom in on a desired area and click on a yellow star to access archaeological reports (red star = no linked report).
+To use the map, zoom in on a desired area and click on a yellow star to access archaeological reports (red star = no linked report).

 Use this map to locate and find information about archaeological monuments around the city.

 Zoom in on the map and click on a highlighted monument or area to access further information.

 - The Borthwick Institute